PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the validation and finalizer successors, shared context identity, and the full 128/128 store.
 Production remains unchanged until the composite context owner is implemented separately.

+The latest checkpoint implements that terminal stabilization context owner.
+It replaces the three final-primary locals with one ordered composite, removes the direct high-rank-binary import from the lowerer, and preserves exact pass order, ModelIR/LayoutState identity, all raw mappings, both compatibility wrappers, fallback behavior, terminal validation, finalization, and the full 128/128 store.
+Runtime injection and owner-aware structural tests cover the new boundary directly.